Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets

-\cite{berry2014identification, berry2020nonparametric} present nonparametric identification results for market-level and individual-level data, respectively.
+Extant research in nonparametric methods aims to completely avoid any parametric assumptions to remove any potential source of misspecification. \cite{berry2014identification, berry2020nonparametric} presented the identification results for nonparametric estimation of demand from market-level and individual-level data, respectively.
 Studies by \cite{hausman2016individual, blundell2017nonparametric, chen2018optimal} focus on individual-level data.
 In particular, \cite{hausman2016individual} employs a nonparametric approach to estimate consumer surplus bounds, while \cite{blundell2017nonparametric} introduces a method for consistently estimating demand functions with nonseparable unobserved taste heterogeneity, subject to the shape restriction imposed by the Slutsky inequality. \cite{chen2018optimal} concentrates on nonparametric instrumental variables and inference in individual-level data.
 This paper, alongside \cite{compiani2022market} and \cite{tebaldi2023nonparametric}, examines market-level data. \cite{compiani2022market} develops a nonparametric method based on Bernstein polynomials, drawing on the identification result of \cite{berry2014identification}.
 Meanwhile, \cite{tebaldi2023nonparametric} proposes a technique for deriving nonparametric bounds on demand counterfactuals and applies it to California's health insurance market.